geobio/mcp-open-library/README.md

 ## Overview

-This project implements an MCP server that provides a tool for AI assistants to search the [Open Library](https://openlibrary.org/) for book information by title.
-The server returns structured data about the most relevant book match, including title, authors, publication year, and other metadata.
+This project implements an MCP server that provides a tool for AI assistants to search the [Open Library](https://openlibrary.org/) for book information by title and author information by name.
+The server returns structured data about the most relevant matches, including title, authors, publication year, and other metadata for books, and name, birth date, top work, etc., for authors.

 ## Features

 - **Book Search by Title**: Search for books using their title and get detailed information
+- **Author Search by Name**: Search for authors using their name and get relevant details
-- **Structured Response Format**: Returns book information in a consistent JSON structure
+- **Structured Response Format**: Returns book and author information in a consistent JSON structure
 - **Error Handling**: Proper validation and error reporting
 - **Testing**: Comprehensive test coverage with Vitest